Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Add attributes to your listing

 Attributes are specific features that show the consumer what you have to offer them.
 For example, a hotel will add wheelchair accessibility, free Wi-Fi, and pet-friendly to their listing.
-These attributes show on your Google My Business panel and will be available according to your business stock.
+These attributes show on your Google Business Profile panel and will be available according to your business stock.

 Step 10: Dates